 - 1 pint Creamy Cashew or Very Vanilla dairy-free ice cream (used So Delicious CashewMilk Frozen Dessert), softened

-- ¾ cup + ¼ cup peanut butter (can substitute sunflower seed butter for peanut free), melted and divided
+- ¾ cup + ¼ cup peanut butter (sub sunflower seed butter for peanut free), melted and divided

-- 1 tub So Delicious Dairy Free CocoWhip, softened
+- 1 (9-ounce) tub coconut whipped topping (So Delicious Dairy Free CocoWhip used here), softened

 - Dairy-free chocolate shavings or mini chocolate chips, for garnish

 - Put the chocolate sandwich cookies in a large zip-top plastic bag and crush with a rolling pin to create fine crumbs (or grind them in a food processor).

 - Pour the crumbs into a medium bowl.
 Pour on the melted coconut oil and mix with a fork until all of the crumbs are coated.

 - Press the crumbs evenly into the bottom and up the sides of your prepared pie dish until firm.
 Place the crust in the freezer while you prepare the filling.

 - In a large mixing bowl, mix the frozen dessert and ¾ cup peanut butter with a hand mixer just until smooth.
 Gently fold in the CocoWhip until combined.